Cebu Pacific named Best Airline at Routes Asia Awards 2024

-CEBU Pacific, the Philippines’ leading carrier, received the Best Airline award in the Routes Asia Awards 2024 on February 28, in recognition of its exceptional contributions to airport and destination marketing in the Asia Pacific region.
+CEBU Pacific (CEB) received the Best Airline award in the Routes Asia Awards 2024 on Feb.
+28, 2024, in recognition of its exceptional contributions to airport and destination marketing in the Asia Pacific region.

 CEB was recognized for its collaborative efforts with airports and with local and international destination partners that helped make air travel even more accessible to the public.